markjacksonfishing/katacoda/secure/secure-pod-policy-advisor/step2.md

 `kubectl get pods -w`{{execute}}

 Creating the containers may take a little time.
 Check that all pods have STATUS 'Running' and READY '1/1' before continuing.
-Once on desided state, press Ctrl+C to stop the watch.
+Once on desired state, press <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop the watch.